What is the purpose of a humidifier?

 Clean Humidifiers every three days

 Before cleaning the humidifier, unplug it.
-A three percent hydrogen peroxide solution, available in pharmacies, can be used to remove any mineral deposits or film from the tank or other sections of the humidifier.
+A three percent hydrogen peroxide solution, available in pharmacies, can remove any mineral deposits or film from the tank or other sections of the humidifier.
 Some manufacturers recommend chlorine bleach or other disinfectants.

 After cleaning the tank, make sure to rinse it well